Cabinet reshuffle: Chan Chun Sing to be sole MTI Minister; will gain economic experience

-SINGAPORE - Mr Chan Chun Sing's appointment to lead the Trade and Industry Ministry (MTI) was one that political analysts had widely expected, as it would give him more exposure to economic issues so he can better lead Singapore's fourth-generation of leaders.
+SINGAPORE - Mr Chan Chun Sing's appointment to lead the Trade and Industry Ministry (MTI) was one that political analysts had widely expected, as it would give him more exposure to economic issues, as a core member of the fourth-generation team.

 With the Cabinet reshuffle on Tuesday (April 24), Mr Chan, 48, will relinquish his role as Minister in the Prime Minister's Office.

-It also means that MTI will now come under one minister.
+It also means that MTI will come under one minister when the new appointments take effect on May 1.

-MTI was previously led by two ministers - Mr Lim Hng Kiang, who was overseeing trade, and Mr S Iswaran, who led industry.
+MTI is now led by two ministers - Mr Lim Hng Kiang, who oversees trade, and Mr S. Iswaran, who leads industry.

-Analysts who spoke to The Straits Times before Tuesday's announcement noted that Mr Chan, one of the three front-runners to be Singapore's next Prime Minister, has not had experience leading an economic-related portfolio.
+Analysts who spoke to The Straits Times before Tuesday's announcement noted that Mr Chan, one of the three front runners to be Singapore's next prime minister, has not had experience leading an economics-related portfolio.

-An appointment at MTI would help round out his experience and give him the necessary exposure to lead the 4G team and perhaps step up as Prime Minister eventually, they said.
+An appointment at MTI would help round out his experience, they said.

 In a statement he posted on Facebook, Mr Chan said he felt "greatly privileged" to join the MTI team.
 "In a way, the new role at MTI is an extension of the work in NTUC to ensure that our working people can continue to benefit from good jobs and our businesses can have the opportunities to become more competitive," he said.